shruti2809/js_calci/README.md

-# A JavaScript based calculator.
+# Calculator built Using JS.